 How to Make A Spring Wreath With Faux Tulips

 Spring is on the horizon!
-And, very soon, the clocks will go forward and the days will start to lengthen and warm up.
-But, for now, to bring a little bit of much needed colour to our lives, I wanted to share this very simple tutorial.
-How to make a spring tulip wreath.
+And, very soon, the clocks will go forward, and the days will start to lengthen and warm up.
+But, for now, to bring a little bit of much-needed colour to our lives, I wanted to share this very simple tutorial for a spring wreath made with faux tulips.

 Make A Faux Tulip Wreath DIY For Spring